Find Affordable College Courses

 236 Yearly Graduations

 Southern New Hampshire University is the 8th most popular school in the nation for students seeking a master's degree in general public health.
 Each year, around 134,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $15,000 per year, while in-state graduate students, on average, pay $18,900 per year.
-For the 2020-2021 academic year, 236 master's degrees were handed out to general public health majors at SNHU.
-Of these students, 83% were women and 43% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $15,450 per year, while in-state graduate students, on average, pay $19,467 per year.
+During the most recent year for which we have data, 236 people received their master's degree in general public health from SNHU.
+Around 52% of these students were from an underrepresented racial-ethnic group, and 86% were women.

 204 Yearly Graduations

 University of South Florida - Main Campus comes in at #9 on our list of the most popular colleges offering master's degrees in general public health.
 Each year, around 50,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,559 per year, while in-state graduate students, on average, pay $8,350 per year.
-The general public health program at University of South Florida - Main Campus awarded 204 master's degrees during the 2020-2021 school year.
-About 78% of this group were women, and 36% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 204 people received their master's degree in general public health from USF Tampa.
+Around 40% of these students were from an underrepresented racial-ethnic group, and 82% were women.

 #10